TheRacetrack/racetrack/docs/user.md

 You write your code - say for a ML model or micro-service - in a specific style, you hand it over to Racetrack, and a minute later it is in production.

-Racetrack allows you to use several languages and frameworks (provided by [installed plugins](./development/using-plugins.md)):
+Racetrack allows you to use several languages and frameworks (provided by [installed plugins](./user/available-plugins.md)), for example:

 * [Standard Python 3](https://github.com/TheRacetrack/plugin-python-job-type)
 * [Golang services](https://github.com/TheRacetrack/plugin-go-job-type)